mrpritt/SUALBSP/README.md

 # SUALBSP

-Supplements to "New solution approaches for balancing assembly lines with setup times" which solves the setup assembly line balancing and scheduling problem (SUALBSP).
+Supplements to [New solution approaches for balancing assembly lines with setup times](https://doi.org/10.1016/j.cor.2025.107202) which solves the setup assembly line balancing and scheduling problem (SUALBSP).

 ## Code